 131I-Omburtamab is under clinical development for CNS/Leptomeningeal Metastasis from Neuroblastoma (BTD, ODD and RPDD) (Phase II) and for treatment of Desmoplastic Small Round Cell Tumor (DSRCT – Phase I).
 It is associated with the imaging agent 124I-Omburtamab that helps selecting the potential positive responder patients.

 Results from a pivotal study of 131I-Omburtamab in Refractory Leptomeningeal Metastasis from Neuroblastoma showed a 58 months average survival for the patients treated with this drug, compared to an average of 4.7 month and no long-term survival or cure, for a contemporary cohort.
 After more than a decade of follow-up, data show more than 40% overall long-term survival (15 years) indicating that the treated children have been cured.

-A Phase II study in patients with desmotic small round cell tumors and other solid tumors in the peritoneum was initiated in July 2019.
-A Phase II study involving 62 participants with recurrent medulloblastoma and ependymoma was initiated in February 2021.
+Studies in patients with desmotic small round cell tumors and other solid tumors in the peritoneum and patients with recurrent medulloblastoma and ependymoma were initiated recently.

 Radiation Type: beta electrons (β–)